 From the drop-down menu at the top of your spreadsheet, select Data → PivotTable and PivotChart Report...

-You will be presented with the window entitled 'PivotTable and PivotChart Wizard - Step 1 of 3' (shown aboveon the right).
+You will be presented with a dialog box entitled 'PivotTable and PivotChart Wizard - Step 1 of 3' (shown on the rightabove).

-You will now be presented with the window entitled 'PivotTable and PivotChart Wizard - Step 2 of 3' (see aboveright).
+You will now be presented with the dialog box entitled 'PivotTable and PivotChart Wizard - Step 2 of 3' (see rightabove).

-Make sure that the selected range is the range that you want to use for your Pivot Table and click Next
+Make sure that the selected range is the data range that you want to use for your Pivot Table and click Next.

-The final window is entitled 'PivotTable and PivotChart Wizard - Step 3 of 3' (see aboveright).
+The final dialog box is entitled 'PivotTable and PivotChart Wizard - Step 3 of 3' (see rightabove).

 As we want to break down the sales figures per month, we will use the 'Date' field as the row field (we will group this by month later).
 Therefore, we need to drag the 'Date' field into the area of the Pivot Table marked 'Drop Row Fields Here'.